Windows Media Center Extender: Version 1 Extenders

-All Version 1 Extenders have been discontinued and are not supported in Windows Vista.
+All Version 1 Extenders have been discontinued and are only supported with Windows XP, and are not compatible with Windows Vista or Windows 7.

 Version 2 Extenders

-For quite some time, the Xbox 360 was the only Version 2 Extender available that could work with Windows Vista.
+For quite some time, the Xbox 360 was the only Version 2 Extender available that could work with Windows Vista and Windows 7.
 When connecting an Xbox 360 to a Windows XP Media Center Edition PC, a free download is required to connect for the first time.
-When connecting an Xbox 360 to a Windows Vista PC, no download is necessary as all required components are built into Windows Vista.
+When connecting an Xbox 360 to Windows Vista or Windows 7, no download is necessary as all required PC components are built into Windows Vista and Windows 7.

 Microsoft eventually announced the v2 Media Center Extenders from partners (Linksys, D-Link and Niveus Media) on 5 September 2007.
 Version 2 capable Extenders support animated transitions between screens and additional capabilities of Windows Vista to handle newer video formats, notably, DivX, Xvid, Windows Media Video HD and H.264.
 They can stream HDTV (including 1080p) through HDMI like the Xbox 360, can stream protected content and many incorporate draft 802.11n wireless connectivity.

-In addition to these updates, Extender manufacturers will be able to integrate Extender technology into other popular consumer electronics devices.
-Examples include DVD players, HDTVs, HD DVD players, Blu-ray players, etc. Windows Media Connect and Windows Media Player Network Sharing are able to connect to them on Windows XP; however, they do not work with Windows XP Media Center Edition 2005 as extenders.
+In addition to these updates, manufacturers were able to also integrate the Extender software as an application into devices such as DVD players.
+Windows Media Connect and Windows Media Player Network Sharing are able to connect to them on Windows XP; however, they do not work with Windows XP Media Center Edition 2005 as extenders.
 Xbox 360 is the only device that can work as an extender with both Windows XP Media Center as well as Windows Vista.

-As of 2020, there are no commercially available Extenders.
+As of 2020, there are no commercially available Extenders.: